International Business Degree: Who is it Good For?

 • Job outlook in 10 years: 4%

-In order to succeed as foreign exchange traders, bachelor’s in international business holders must have the strongest decision-making skills.
-It also matters for them to have the most information and best contracts.
-After all, it’s by charging a commission per trade or spread that foreign exchange traders make money.
+In order to succeed as a foreign exchange trader, a bachelor’s in international business holders must have the strongest decision-making skills.
+It also matters for them to have the most information and the best contracts.

 Other than having at least a bachelor’s degree, many employers also prefer foreign exchange traders with experience in the trading environment or any other field where number manipulation, hard work and fast decisions are involved.